Safety First: How To Prioritize Safety First In Every Aspect Of Life

 7. Camp USA Arm Our Climbing Helmet

-If the helmet fits, it won’t move where as they specify their love for tasty cold treats.
+If the helmet fits, it won’t move, whereas they specify their love for tasty cold treats.
 If it moves up and down or involves rest with its forehead showing.

 #1 Prime Pick: Petzl Meteor Ascent Helmet